 I hate technology for technology’s sake.
 Yes, yes I know it is my profession and a part of my being as well.
-I do consider myself an enthusiast – but above all I am a pragmatist.
+I do consider myself an enthusiast – but above all I am a pragmatist and hence this post about the ‘modern restroom”.

 OK, so I’m on a downer at the moment with technology but let me explain why now even the modern restroom has gone completely mad.